 Detoxification from alcohol and any mood altering chemicals is the first phase of treatment.
 Detox MUST be done under the medical supervision of a licensed MD.
 Today, there are state-of-the-art medications available to ease and minimize the cravings and effects of withdrawal.

-There is a possibility withdrawal may cause a severe reaction, resulting in the “Delirium Tremors” (DTs).
-If someone does go into the DTs, there is a 30% chance it will be fatal.
+There is a possibility withdrawal may cause a severe reaction, resulting in the “Delirium Tremens,” also known as the DTs.
+If someone does go into DTs, it might be fatal.

 An outpatient facility offers similar services as partial day and inpatient except clients do not stay at the facility overnight.